 Charlie Wilson was born on June 1, 1933, in Trinity, Texas.
 His political career began when he was elected Texas State Representative at age 27.
 In 1980, he began using his seat on the Defense Appropriations subcommittee to secretly steer billions of dollars to Afghan rebels resisting Soviet occupation.
 Funding grew over the next several years, and the last Soviet soldiers left Afghanistan in 1989.

+Politician Charles Nesbitt Wilson was born June 1, 1933, in the small town of Trinity, Texas.
+He attended public schools there and graduated from Trinity High School in 1951.
 While attending Sam Houston State University in Huntsville, Texas, Wilson was appointed to the United States Naval Academy.
-Wilson received a B.S. degree, graduating eighth from the bottom of his class in 1956.
+Wilson received a bachelor's degree, graduating eighth from the bottom of his class in 1956.

-John F. Kennedy's presidential campaign in 1960.
+Wilson stumbled into politics by volunteering for John F. Kennedy's presidential campaign in 1960.
 After a 30-day leave from the Navy, he entered his name into the race for Texas State Representative from his home district.
 While back on duty, his mother, sister and their friends went door to door campaigning.
-It worked.
-And at age 27, he was sworn into office.
+Their campaign strategy worked, and at age 27, Wilson was sworn into office.